 Students spend a majority of their college years in their dorms studying, learning, and investing in their future.

 So it’s important that we invest in building and furnishing residence halls that support student health and well being.
-One of the best ways to do that is to get LEED certified.
+One of the best ways to do that is to earn LEED credits towards your LEED certification.

 Buying sustainable furniture is a reliable way for you to earn points towards the LEED certification of your residence hall.
 With DCI furniture, you can earn four different LEED credits.